schpet/rails_components/README.md

 # Rails Components

-write reusable components in your rails views. a thin wrapper around `render` that makes passing blocks, and html attributes to templates simple as pie.
+write reusable components in your rails views. a thin wrapper around `render` that makes passing blocks and html attributes to partials simple as pie.

 ## Installation